jgreat/puppet-docker/README.md

   * docker start

 So I suggest:
   * Log your docker container output remotely.
-Check out progrium/logspout docker image.
+Use `log_driver => syslog` or check out gliderlabs/logspout docker image.
-  * Use volumes for persistent data.
+  * Use volumes option for persistent data.

 ## Limitations